openfaas/docs/docs/architecture/gateway.md

 [![OpenFaaS Conceptual architecture](../images/of-conceptual-operator.png)](../images/of-conceptual-operator.png)

 When deployed each function creates 1 to many Pods/containers depending on the minimum and maximum scaling parameters requested by the user.
-Functions can also scale to zero and back again through use of the faas-idler or the REST API.
+Functions can also scale to zero and back again through use of the idler in the OpenFaaS Pro Autoscaler or the OpenFaaS Pro REST API.

 See also: [auto-scaling](autoscaling.md).